anirudhgk/spl/README.md

-# spl
+# spl_project_the_pharmacy_place
-This is a pharmacy application using Go
+This is a pharmacy application using Go, which is still under development